Linux which Command with Examples

-Which command is very small and simple command to locate executables in the system.
-It allows user to pass several command names as arguments to get their paths in the system. “which” commands searches the path of executable in system paths set in $PATH environment variable.
+Which Command shows the full path of shell commands.
+It is a small and simple command to locate executables in the system.
+It allows users to pass several command names as arguments to get their paths.
+The “which” command searches for the executable’s path in the system paths defined by the $PATH environment variable.

 advertisement